hongkai-wei/hongkai-wei.github.io/_pages/about.md

 I am a Ph.D.
 Student at [**Chang'an University**](https://www.chd.edu.cn), supervised by [**Prof. Huansheng Song (宋焕生)**](https://js.chd.edu.cn/xxgcxy/shs), co-supervised by [**Prof. Shijie Sun (孙士杰)**](https://js.chd.edu.cn/sjkxyrgzn/ssj102).
 Currently, I am a Visiting Ph.D.
 Student at [**The University of Melbourne**](https://www.unimelb.edu.au/), working closely with [**Prof. Naveed Akhtar**](https://findanexpert.unimelb.edu.au/profile/1050019-naveed-akhtar).
 I received the B.Eng. degree from [**Chengdu University**](https://www.cdu.edu.cn).

+I am always happy to connect with researchers and collaborators who share **similar interests**.
+If you believe there is a **suitable direction** for collaboration and feel that my background could be of value, I would sincerely appreciate hearing from you.
+I expect to **graduate in 2028** and am currently seeking **suitable opportunities**, including **internships**, as well as **future faculty, postdoctoral, or research positions**.
+Please feel free to contact me at **hongkaiwei@chd.edu.cn**.
+.

 # 🔥 News
 - *2026.01*: &nbsp;🎉🎉 One First Author paper accpeted by IEEE TIP Journal!